-A description of the Funds' policies and procedures with respect to the disclosure of Fund portfolio securities is available in the Statement of Additional Information ("SAI").
+A description of the Funds' policies and procedures with respect to the disclosure of Fund portfolio securities is available in the SAI.

 MANAGEMENT OF THE FUNDS

 The Advisor, Security Investors, LLC, is located at 702 King Farm Boulevard, Suite 200, Rockville, Maryland 20850, and serves as investment adviser of the Funds.
 The Advisor is a registered investment adviser and a registered commodity pool operator.
 The Advisor has served as the investment adviser of each Fund since its inception.